cmsc388T/Team6/README.md

 - **Description of tests**: In order to test this, Pacman and two ghosts are added to the board.
 They are then put in various locations where the ghosts should and should not be able to attack Pacman, and the attack method is called and the output tested.

+### is_pacman_in_range()

+- **Description of implementation**: This method returns true if Pacman is in attack range of this ghost, and false otherwise.
+PacMan is in attack range of this ghost if Pacman is found within (x ± 1, y ± 1) of this ghost's location.

+- **Description of tests**: To test this, Pacman and a ghost are added to the game at various locations.
+Some placements involve the Pacman being in attack range of the ghost, and some involve Pacman not being in range of the ghost.

 ## Map Class

 ### getLoc(Location loc)